 JIMTOWN - Derrick DeShone says he's not daunted by becoming an Indiana high school boys basketball head coach at the tender age of 24, nor by the potentially not-so-tender challenge of succeeding his father on the job.

-Jimtown principal Jeff Zeigler and athletic director Bill Sharpe don't seem to care much about those things, either, rather just all the positives they believe will come from landing DeShone back at his alma mater.
+Jimtown principal Jeff Ziegler and athletic director Bill Sharpe don't seem to care much about those things, either, rather just all the positives they believe will come from landing DeShone back at his alma mater.

 DeShone, a 2005 Jimtown graduate and a virtual coach on the floor as the point guard of the Jimmies' 2004 Class 2A state title team, was approved 5-0 during a special meeting of the Baugo Community Schools board Wednesday morning to replace Randy DeShone as Jimtown High coach.
 He will also teach second grade at Jimtown Elementary.